Arribas/vivado_git_template/README.md

 <!-- prettier-ignore-end -->

 # Introduction
 This repository contains a simple procedure for managing Xilinx Vivado projects with GIT.
 It is not invasive in the sense that it does not require any custom write_to_tcl script or any Vivado init modification.
 It uses what it comes with Vivado and a simple shell scripts.
 I tested it with Vivado 2018.3 and it comes with absolutely no warranty.
-The ultimate goal is *painless* restore of Vivado projects in different computers with different users/folders structure.
+The ultimate goal is a *painless* restore of Vivado projects in different computers with different users/folders structure.

 Good luck and happy VHDL coding!